 How to Clean a Pitching Machine

-However, in order for that batting practice to go smoothly, your pitching machine needs to be in its best possible condition, which requires you to clean it and store it properly.
+However, for that batting practice to go smoothly, your pitching machine needs to be in its best possible condition, which requires you to clean it and store it properly.

 Over time, using balls made of synthetic materials can cause build-up to form on the wheel of a pitching machine.
-This build-up can lead to baseballs and softballs not getting pitched properly, making batting practice tougher than it needs to be, and in some cases, downright dangerous.
+This build-up can lead to baseballs and softballs not getting pitched properly, making batting practice more challenging than it needs to be and, in some cases, downright dangerous.

 Clean Your Pitching Machine in 4 Easy Steps

 Thankfully, pitching machines can be cleaned.
-In order to do so, you’ll need four simple tools.
+To do so, you’ll need four simple tools.

 - The first is a putty knife.